 Opera is a well-known company that dates back to 1995 and is mainly known for its Opera Browser.
-Admit it – you’ve used Opera at least once and quickly changed it to Chrome or Mozilla.
+Admit it – you’ve used Opera at least once and, perhaps, changed to Chrome or Mozilla or kept using it.
 However, the browser aside, it is known for many other products.

-Before using it, I strongly recommend staying with us until the end.
+Let’s see if Opera VPN is, in fact, a really good free Virtual Private Network despite this.
+Before using it, we strongly recommend staying with us until the end.
 Because, after reading this review, you’ll know exactly what and what not to expect from it.

 Opera VPN Review Summary